 In the modern age, once again, mankind finds itself facing a famine for God’s Word which brings seed to the sower and bread to the eater.
 This is no secret.
 In many ways, this has lent itself to the spiritually decrepit condition of many.
 But another sinister vine has grown up along with it, which is an inability to think rationally.
 Yes, truth is being smothered in this present age.
 But to make matters worse, even where pockets of truth remain unrestrained, it often remains hidden within the fog of poor logic.
 We simply don’t know what to do with it when we get it.
 This is because there has been a fundamental breakdown of human reasoning.

-While there are many conditions that have lent itself to this situation, and ultimately, we are at the mercy of the Holy Spirit to wake us up, it is with the utmost urgency that humanity take up the ability to think again.
+While there are many conditions that have lent itself to this modern situation, it is with the utmost urgency that humanity take up the ability to think again.
 It is high time that the Church begin to love its Lord with its mind, as it does with its heart and soul.
-For those who hear this trumpet call, discernment will return.
+For those who hear this trumpet call, discernment will return as obedience to the path becomes clear again.
 The warnings of Jesus and Paul will be clearly understood along with a great efficacy to stand against those things that are false, no matter how nicely they may be dressed.

 Within the formal study of logic, where arguments are tested for validity (a brief introduction was given here), there is a special term used for those things which are invalid.
 This is the word fallacy.
 If we were to put a definition behind this word within the context of logic, we could say something like this, “an argument that seems correct, but contains a mistake in reasoning” (Copi, I. M., Cohen, C., & McMahon, K., 2011).
 Fallacy is simply the observation that “people…make mistakes in reasoning” (Poythress, Vern, 2013).
 At the core of the concept of fallacy is the attempt to produce an argument (remember, argument not in the sense of heated debate but in the sense of propositional truth presented in valid form) but that attempt fails because of irrational reasoning.